FAQ's - What you really want to know.

-A: For a full body massage most clients remove all articles of clothing, sometimes leaving on underwear, sometimes not.
+A: For a full body massage most clients remove all articles of clothing, except underwear, which stays on.
 Ultimately it is up to the client to decide to what level they are comfortable undressing.
 The therapist will give you privacy to undress and dress and your body will be covered with a sheet and blanket at all times except the body part that is being worked on.
 Client modesty is always respected.

 In some types of massage, you may be asked to wear gym shorts, and sports top or bra (for women), for the duration of the session.
 Depending on what is needed, this will be decided by the therapist and client as appropriate.

 Q: What do I do during a healing session?

 A: Make yourself comfortable.
 If the therapist needs to readjust you they will do so or ask you to readjust what is needed.
 Many people close their eyes and relax completely during a massage, some even fall asleep, and others prefer to talk.
 Whatever you prefer is up to you, as it is your massage.
 Do whatever comes naturally and feel free to ask any questions you may have during the massage session.
 The therapist does not expect you to talk during the massage, so do not feel like you have to, but you are welcome to do so if you like.

 Q: How will a massage feel?

 A: This depends on the modality used during the session.
 A standard relaxation massage is Swedish massage, which will begin with long flowing strokes to reduce surface muscle tension and calm the central nervous system.
-As the massage progresses, firmer pressure will be used depending on what is needed and the comfort levels of the client.
-A massage creme is used to reduce friction against the client's skin.
+As the massage progresses, slightly firmer pressure will be used depending on what is needed and the comfort levels of the client.
+A massage oil is used to reduce friction against the client's skin.

 Q: How will I feel after the massage?